redpesk-core/afb-cmake-modules/docs/dev_guide/3_advanced_usage.md

 Here we define an external project that drive the build of the library then we define new CMake target of type **IMPORTED**.
-Meaning that this target hasn't be built using CMake but is available at the location defined in the target property *IMPORTED_LOCATION*.
+Meaning that this target hasn't been built using CMake but is available at the location defined in the target property *IMPORTED_LOCATION*.

+You could want to build the library as *SHARED* or *STATIC* depending on your needs and goals.
+Then you only have to modify the external project configure step and change filename used by **IMPORTED** library target defined after external project.

 Then target *LABELS* property is set to **LIBRARY** to ship it in the widget.